 We are proud that UPFD is one of a select number of municipal fire departments in the U.S. with an ISO Class 1 rating, the highest public protection classification awarded by the Insurance Service Office.
 This Class 1 rating means homeowners and businesses in University Park have comparably lower insurance rates.

 In March 2014, consistent with the goals and objectives stated here, the Department issued its customer-centered 5-year Strategic Plan.
 We welcome your review of the document.

-Consistent with continually striving for departmental excellence, UPFD is seeking the Texas Fire Chief’s Association Best Practices designation.
+Consistent with continually striving for departmental excellence, UPFD is also a "Recognized Best Practices Fire Department," as designated by the Texas Fire Chiefs Association Best Practices Recognition Program.
 This designation evaluates departments using defined best practices, models and procedures.
 Departments that hold the designation have achieved required levels of administrative and organizational excellence.
-The TFCA is scheduled to notify us concerning our submission and third-party evaluation in spring 2019.
+UPFD is only the twenty-first department in Texas to achieve such standing.

 If you have ideas, questions, comments, or concerns about any of the materials and information on this site, please call us at 214-987-5380, or drop by our administrative offices at 3800 University Blvd., University Park, TX.
 75205.

 The University Park Fire Department is honored and privileged to serve, you, your family and this community.

 To view a copy of the Class 1 Rating letter from the Texas Department of Insurance/State Fire Marshal's Office click here.

 To view a copy of the Class 1 Rating scorecard click here.

 Fire Chief/Emergency Management Coordinator